CueNIMBY tutorial

 5.4 Watch state changes

-• Icon turns blue (🔵) when frame starts
+• Icon shows red dot in center (🔴) when frame starts

 • Icon turns green (🟢) when frame completes